fdoyle/Calendar/Readme.md

 If it became a burden, you could probably make most of these collections sparse, eliminating days/months/years without any data inside them.

 This model lends itself well to an Observable model, where data is calculated or pulled from the network as needed.
-If you're about to load a month you don't have, you request it, and the UI will wait.
+If you're about to load a month you don't have, you request it, and the UI will wait in a loading state.

 ### On Creating a lot of objects
 I very much agree with the idea that you shouldn't optimize until you can prove, through benchmarks, that you need to.